coush001/Winston2.0-Algotrading/README.md

   - Offline cronjob which runs script daily on my pc to build up historical data, and use as trading signal

 ##### 2. BackTesting
-  - Basic Backtrader file set up in BackTest/core.py
+  - Ability to backtest basic strategies with BackTrader in BackTest/core.py

 ## Road Map: